microsoft/promptflow/docs/cloud/azureai/tracing/index.md

 pf config set trace.destination=local
 ```

-Then no traces will be logged to Azure anymore, note that traces will still be logged to local.
+`local` is the default value for `pf.trace.destination`, and no traces will be logged to Azure anymore with this value; note that traces will still be logged to local.

 ## Disable tracing feature